Justin Credible

 Peter Joseph Polaco (born October 16, 1973) is an American professional wrestler.
 He is best known for his appearances with Extreme Championship Wrestling (ECW) and the World Wrestling Federation (WWF) under the ring name Justin Credible.

 Debuting in 1992, Polaco first came to prominence in 1994 when he debuted in the WWF as Aldo Montoya.
 After leaving the WWF in 1997, he joined ECW and adopted the ring name "Justin Credible".
 He formed the Impact Players tag team with Lance Storm in 1999 and the duo won the ECW World Tag Team Championship twice in 2000.
 Later that year, he won the ECW World Heavyweight Championship at CyberSlam and held it for five months.
 He remained in the title contention until ECW folded in 2001 and competed in the last match of ECW.
 He then returned to WWF as a member of X-Factor and later The Alliance during the Invasion angle.
 He later won the Hardcore Championship eight times before departing in 2003.
 He briefly returned to the renamed WWE in 2006 as part of the revived ECW brand.

 Professional wrestling career

 Early career (1992–1994)

-Polaco traveled to Alberta in 1992 to train at the Hart Brothers Training Camp, nominally run by Keith Hart.
+Polaco traveled to Calgary, Alberta in 1992 to train at the Hart Brothers Training Camp, nominally run by Keith Hart.
 He was mainly trained by his future tag team partner, Lance Storm, and Chris Jericho, who both graduated the program the year before.
 After wrestling unpaid as P. J. Walker, and setting up the rings there for a time, he began working for New England–based wrestling promotions.